 - shared services

 These will be validated through further user and business needs gathering.
 At the same time, the programme engaged with the supplier market to validate the vision and understand the potential options of delivering the future solution.
-The insight and understanding gained from this has informed the direction of the procurement process and the programme’s business case development.
+The insight and understanding gained from this has informed the direction of the procurement process and the development of the programme’s business case.

 Discovery 1.0: user experience and stakeholder engagement